 This becomes especially important in the case of children.
 Of course, the nature of children’s general behavior means that parents could be learning about them handing over information after the fact.
 As such, if and when they do find out, they won’t know exactly what details have been disclosed.

-Sites like PLAYMessenger bypass this issue by not having kids enter any details at all.
-This company partners with PRIVO to verify adults.
-PRIVO offers companies a full suite of services including ensuring they comply with regulations like COPPA, and giving them the parental verification tools to do so.
+Sites like Kidoz bypass this issue by stating that parents themselves must create accounts for their children.
+This company partners with PRIVO, a third-party organization that provides a full suite of privacy services.
+These include helping ensure companies comply with regulations like COPPA, and giving them the parental verification tools to do so.

 However, if an entity does accept information from children themselves, they have to make it easy for parents to access this data and be explicit about the steps they can take to contest or alter it.